taneshadeshaw/notes/README.md

 Second, planning ahead is crucial.
 Think about what you need to achieve and break it down into smaller, manageable tasks.
 Creating a plan will make it easier to stay focused and on track.
 You can use tools like Trello or Asana to help with task management and organization.
 These tools can help keep you accountable and make sure you don't get derailed by smaller tasks that don’t contribute to the bigger picture.
  （106个字符）

+# 2024-01-27
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid over-engineering; a complex system is often built by combining simple, well-designed components.
+Always consider maintainability and readability of your code, as it'll likely be read and modified more times than it's written."

+In practical terms:
+- Write clean, DRY (Don't Repeat Yourself) code.
+- Use established design patterns when appropriate.
+- Optimize for readability and understandability first.
+- Test your code thoroughly to ensure its functionality and resilience.
+- Continuously refactor to keep complexity under control.
+- Remember that tomorrow's you or another developer will thank you for writing simple, logical code today."